 Minimalism within design has been popular for a while and it doesn’t seem to be heading out the door any time soon.
 This year we have seen many incredible typography-based designs in the graphic design industry.
 Heavy-yet-simple fonts with plenty of white space grab an audience’s attention and create a gripping poster, landing page or banner.

 Heavy fonts are a great way to show hierarchy.
 Pairing a bold typeface with a lighter version shows immediately where to gather the initial information and creates contrast.

 Taking the minimalist approach helps to create quicker load times and a modern aesthetic.
 Being easily compatible with multiple devices also helps google recognise a website and rewards it with better search rankings.
 A bolder typeface, simple colour palette and soft corners is helping audiences to navigate easily and make for direct information.

 Muted & Earth Colours

-Both typography and imagery are embracing both of this.
-With a heavy 60’s and 70’s influence, both of these pallets are being used in independent design and commercial.
+Both typography and imagery are embracing both of these.
+With a heavy 60s and 70’s influence, both of these pallets are being used in independent design and commercial.

 Abstract, repeat and raw illustrations are here with a modern makeover.
 With universal access to digital illustration programmes such as Procreate, more and more illustrators are adapting their style to a waste-free alternative.
 Easier and cheaper than a Wacom, illustrations can be created digitally with different brush types and textures, easy to render and create a quicker turnover.

 Simple shapes and lines are feeding into everyday college and convey a natural approach to directing the eye.
-Adaptable with colour trends, shapes and lines are working alongside heavier typography and help maintain the idea of minimalism.
+Adaptable with colour trends, shapes and lines work alongside heavier typography and help maintain the idea of minimalism.